dovker/Rosewood/README.md

   If you wish to create project files for another IDE, change `vs2019` with whatever you choose in **"premake5.bat"** file.

 ## MacOS:
+  1. Download Premake5 binaries for Mac OS and paste them in vendor/bin/premake folder.

-  Open **Terminal** and type `cd <Enter the solution direction>` Proceed by entering this command:
+  2. Open **Terminal** and type `cd <Enter the solution direction>`
+  3. Proceed by entering this command:
-  `./premake5.sh [build system (gmake by default)]` Your makefiles should now be generated!
+  `./premake5.sh [build system (gmake by default)]`

+  Your makefiles should now be generated!
-  Then you can build and run the project with this command:
+  4. Then you can build and run the project with this command:
   `./build.sh [project name to launch]`

-## Linux coming soon
+## Linux:
+  1. Download Premake5 binaries for Linux and paste them in vendor/bin/premake folder.
+  2. REQUIRED PACKAGES:
+    ** `xorg-dev`
+    ** `libasound2-dev`
+  3. Open **Terminal** and type `cd <Enter the solution direction>`
+  4. Proceed by entering this command:
+  `./premake5.sh [build system (gmake by default)]`

+  Your makefiles should now be generated!
+  5. Then you can build and run the project with this command:
+  `./build.sh [project name to launch]`
 ### **[Trello board](https://trello.com/b/bTRVKkrL/rosewood-engine)**

 # Libraries / dependencies